yolisses0/rect-observer/README.md

 let counter = 0;
 const callback: RectObserverCallback = () => {
   counter++;
+  textDisplay.innerHTML =
-  textDisplay.innerHTML = `Callback count: ${counter}`;
+    `Callback count: ${counter}<br>` +
-  textDisplay.innerHTML += `<br>Target: ${JSON.stringify(
-    target.getBoundingClientRect()
-  )}`;
-  textDisplay.innerHTML += `<br>Root: ${JSON.stringify(
-    root.getBoundingClientRect()
-  )}`;
+    `Target: ${JSON.stringify(target.getBoundingClientRect())}<br>` +
+    `Root: ${JSON.stringify(root.getBoundingClientRect())}`;
 };

 const rectObserver = new RectObserver(callback, target, root);

-// If needed, disconnect the observer
+// To stop observing, call:
 // rectObserver.disconnect();
 ```

 ## Known Limitations

-- It may not work well if the target causes the root to become scrollable.
+- May not function correctly if the target element causes the root to become scrollable.
 In such cases, consider making the root non-scrollable and wrapping it in a scrollable container.
-- The callback may be triggered more times than the target's rectangle actually changes.
+- Detection may require up to 1 virtual pixel of change, even when the page is zoomed (multiple physical pixels per virtual pixel).

 ## Contributing

-To contribute to the library, please contact me via email: yolisses 0 at gmail dot com.
+To contribute, please send a pull request or reach out via email: yolisses 0 at gmail dot com.